hzeller/upnp-display/README.md

 the LCD displays can't show them by default.
 So right now, only ASCII characters are displayed well.

-The LCD displays allow for adding custom character bitmaps so this _could_ be implemented with some effort, but isn't at this time.
+The LCD displays allow for having some custom character bitmaps.
+There is work-in-progres to actually support unicode characters soon.

 #### LCD Displays
 We can't check the 'busy'-status of the LCD display, as we can't read from